Tourism in Scotland

 - The Great Britain Day Visits Survey (GBDVS).
 This measures the volume and value of domestic day visits taken by residents in Great Britain.
 The survey is jointly sponsored by VisitEngland, VisitScotland and Visit Wales.

-- The International Passenger Survey (IPS) provides information on the numbers and types of visits made by people travelling to and from the UK.
+- The International Passenger Survey (IPS).
+This provides information on the numbers and types of visits made by people travelling to and from the UK.
 It is delivered by the Office for National Statistics (ONS).

-In addition to the official statistics we also undertake significant research projects, including the Scotland Visitor Survey and the domestic sentiment tracker.
+In addition to the official statistics, we also undertake significant research projects.
+These include the Scotland Visitor Survey and the domestic sentiment tracker.